PromptECO/clarity-sequence/README.md

 Sequence library for Clarity.

+The Clarity files in `contracts` implements variations of a function for a specific sequence size.
 As Clarity is strictly typed, the library provides function variations supporting different datatypes.

-The Clarity files in `contracts` implements variations of a function for a specific sequence size, with a numerical suffix reflecting the number of bits in the max sequence length.
+Each file has a numerical suffix reflecting the number of bits in the max sequence length.
 For example, the contract named `repeat7.clar` provides functions supporting a max sequence length of 127 = `(- (pow 2 7) 1)` represented in signatures with the placeholder `max-len`.

-Note: The clarity code has been generated from the files in the `src` directory but is not yet optimized to minimize execution cost and code size.
+The clarity code has been generated from the files in the `src` directory but is not yet optimized to minimize execution cost and code size.

 ## Documentation